corabius/demokratiappen/CLA-Individual.md

 **Thank you for your interest in contributing to Demokratiappen ("We" or "Us").**

 **This contributor agreement ("Agreement") documents the rights granted by contributors to Us.
-To make this document effective, please sign it and send it to Us by email, following the instructions at https://github.com/corabius/demokratiappen/blob/master/CONTRIBUTING.md.
+To make this document effective, please sign it and send it to Us by filling out this [form](https://docs.google.com/forms/d/1wV_i3DSetrFABO-WvlOvgBV1sznpeHXe2BaioQ6Fhro/viewform), following the instructions at https://github.com/corabius/demokratiappen/blob/master/CONTRIBUTING.md.
 This is a legally binding document, so please read it carefully before agreeing to it.
 The Agreement may cover more than one software project managed by Us.**

 ##1.
 Definitions
 "You" means the individual who Submits a Contribution to Us.